Hildewintera colademononis Monkey Tail cactus

 Product Details

 3. Habitat & Origin: This is a wild species endemic to the Santa Cruz department of Bolivia.
-It is a lithophyte, meaning it naturally grows on steep sandstone rock faces at high elevations.
-To ensure sustainability, all commercial specimens are produced via greenhouse propagation (seeds or cuttings), as wild collection is strictly regulated under CITES Appendix II.
+It grows as a lithophyte, meaning it hangs naturally from steep sandstone rock faces.
+Our nursery-propagated specimens are grown from seed or cuttings to ensure the preservation of wild Bolivian populations and promote sustainable trade.

 4. Cultivation Profile:

-• Light: Thrives in bright, indirect light or filtered morning sun.
-In the Indian subcontinent, protection from the harsh midday sun is vital to prevent scorching the delicate white spines.
+• Light: Thrives in full morning sun to bright, filtered light.
+In the Indian subcontinent, protect the stems from the harsh afternoon sun (12 PM – 4 PM) to avoid yellowing the white bristles.